 - Hate / Harassment: Abusive, discriminatory, or hostile language targeting individuals or groups

-- Violence / Threats: Physical threats, weapon instructions, or incitement to harm
+- Violence / Threats: Physical threats, weapon use or creation instructions, or incitement to harm

 - Sexual Content: Explicit or inappropriate sexual material, especially involving children